paragonie/paseto/docs/RFC/paseto.md

 before decryption, since the footer is used in the calculation of the authentication tag for the encrypted payload.

-Users should beware that, until this authentication tag has been verified, the footer's contents are not authenticated.
+Users should be aware that, until this authentication tag has been verified, the footer's contents are not authenticated.

-While a key identifier can generally be safely used for selecting the cryptographic key used to decrypt and/or verify payloads before verification, provided that they `key-id` is a public number that is associated with a particular key which is not supplied by attackers, any other fields stored in the footer MUST be distrusted until the payload has been verified.
+While a key identifier can generally be safely used for selecting the cryptographic key used to decrypt and/or verify payloads before verification, provided that the `key-id` is a public number that is associated with a particular key which is not supplied by attackers, any other fields stored in the footer MUST be distrusted until the payload has been verified.